 In an effort to maximize our effort to teach all nations in obedience to the Great Commission, Piedmont has established a scholarship to help students from all over the world further their study of the Word of God without leaving home.
 Our goal is to reach nations that are unreached or "unreachable" by most Americans.
-Piedmont offers a full scholarship to nationals from other countries who wish to continue their education.
+Piedmont offers a full scholarship to selected nationals from other countries who wish to continue their education online.
 Half of the tuition is funded by outside partners and Piedmont matches these donations.
 To apply for this scholarship, you will need to complete our Scholarship and Award Application.
+Priority is given to students from nations where we do not yet have students.
+References will be required.